tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/tf/index.md

 We then generate a single variable to contain a counter for the global training step and the [`minimize()`](../../../api_docs/python/train.md#Optimizer.minimize) op is used to both update the trainable weights in the system and increment the global step.
-This is, by convention, known as the `train_op` and is what must be run by a TensorFlow session in order to induce one full step of training (see below).
+This op is, by convention, known as the `train_op` and is what must be run by a TensorFlow session in order to induce one full step of training (see below).